BetterThanTomorrow/calva/docs/calva-top-10-commands.md

 ## The Top 10 Calva Commands

 There are not all that many Calva commands, you can quite easily learn them all.
 But not all commands are created equal.
-Here are the most important to know about for effective Clojure/ClojureScript coding:
+Here are the most important ones to know about for effective Clojure/ClojureScript coding:

 * **Load current file**: `alt+ctrl+c enter`, evaluates the namespace code in the active editor tab.
 This also loads any required namespaces, and generally gives Calva what it needs to work.
 * **Evaluate current form**:  `alt+ctrl+c e`, finds the form from the cursor position, evaluates it and displays the result inline.
 Hit `esc` to dismiss the results display.